polkadot-fellows/xcm-format/proposals/0045-ethereum-network-exporter-id.md

 ```
 Location {
     parents: 0
-    interior: (GlobalConsensus(NetworkId), ...)
+    interior: [GlobalConsensus(NetworkId), ...]
 }
 ```

-For example, in the relative context of the Polkadot network, a smart contract on Ethereum can be identified using this location:
+For example, in the context of a the Polkadot network, a smart contract on Ethereum can be identified using this location:

 ```
 Location {
     parents: 0
-    interior: (GlobalConsensus(NetworkId), AccountKey20(0xf1d2d2f924e986ac86fdf7b36c94bcdf32beec15))
+    interior: [GlobalConsensus(Ethereum), AccountKey20("0xf1d2d2f924e986ac86fdf7b36c94bcdf32beec15")]
 }
 ```

 At first glance, this seems reasonable.
 However there is missing information.
-Foreign networks at the global level always have their consensus exported to Polkadot through the use of bridging technology.
+Foreign networks always have their consensus exported to Polkadot through the use of bridging technology.

 Assets exported through different bridges are not fungible with one another, for many reasons.
-So there must be a means to discriminate foreign assets based on the bridge that provided them.
+So there must be a means to discriminate foreign assets based on the bridge they came through.

 ## Specification